izacpeterson/password-to-image/readme.md

 Welcome to **Password-to-Image**, the app you never knew you needed!

 Please note, I am not a security expert.
+This project is for fun.
 I learned encryption just for ths project.
 Use at your own risk.

 ## What Does It Do?